vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-07-14-zero-shot-image-classification.markdown

 ![cat-woah](https://github.com/vipul-maheshwari/vipul-maheshwari.github.io/blob/main/images/zero-shot-image-classification-with-lancedb/cat.png?raw=true)

-For those who don't know what "zero-shot," means, it refers to an AI's ability to perform a task without any prior specific training for that task.
 Imagine an AI having a conversation in a language it was never explicitly taught or suddenly playing a new game without any practice.
 In essence, if an AI can handle a task it hasn't been directly trained for, that's what we call zero-shot capability.

 ### Zero-Shot classification

 There are many state-of-the-art (SOTA) computer vision models that excel at various classification tasks, such as identifying animals, cars, fraud, and products in e-commerce.
 They can handle almost any image classification job.
 However, these models are often specialised and need fine-tuning for different use cases to be truly effective.

-Fine-tuning can be challenging; it requires a well-labeled dataset and, if your use case is specific to an enterprise, it may also need significant computing power.
+Fine-tuning can be challenging; it requires a well-labeled dataset, and if your use case is specific to an enterprise, it may also need significant computing power.

 So, what does "Zero-Shot image classification" really means?
 Imagine a deep learning model trained only to distinguish between cats and dogs.
 Now, if you show it a picture of a person lounging on the couch playing video games, and the model identifies it as a "corporate employee enjoying a Sunday afternoon," that's zero-shot image classification.
 It means the model can correctly identify something it was never specifically trained to recognize.
 To help you follow along, here is the complete architecture..